-Once you are done with keyword research and analysis of your niche market, market audience and product, you need to set up a different website.
+Once you are done with keyword research and analysis on your niche market, market audience and product, you need to set up a different website.
 Note the word website, not websites.

 Using link rings to redirect every other source to a single link is no longer a feasible way of achieving credibility.
-The advancement in Google algorithms has made such practices obsolete.
+The advancement in Google algorithms have made such practices obsolete.

 There are two key terms here: